Blur (band): Reinvention after Britpop (1996–2000)

-Coxon's departure, Think Tank and hiatus, 2001–2007
+Coxon's departure, Think Tank and hiatus (2001–2007)

 After 13 and the subsequent tours in 1999–2000, band members pursued other projects.
 Graham Coxon recorded a string of solo albums, while Damon Albarn dedicated his time to Gorillaz, the animated band he had created with Jamie Hewlett.
 Alex James worked with Fat Les and co-wrote several songs with Sophie Ellis-Bextor and Marianne Faithfull.

 Recording for Blur's next album began in London in November 2001, but concerted work started in June 2002, with the sessions moving to Marrakech, Morocco soon after, and then to Devon back in the UK.
 Not long after the sessions began, Coxon left the group.
-Coxon said "there were no rows" and "[the band] just recognised the feeling that we needed some time apart".
+Graham had developed a drinking problem once Blur had become more mainstream being more involved in the business side of music than he would have liked to have been, which ended up giving him huge anxiety and depression problems.
+This caused friendships and relationship problems.
+Coxon said "there were no rows" and "[the band] just recognized the feeling that we needed some time apart".
 Before the album was released, Blur released a new single, "Don't Bomb When You Are the Bomb" as a very limited white label release.
 The song is largely electronic, and was part of the band's protest against war in the Middle East.
 Albarn, however, attempted to assuage fans' fears that the album would be electronic by providing reassurances that the band's new album would be "a rockin' record", and also said that it has "a lot of finely crafted pop songs".
 Early in 2002, Blur recorded a song that would be played by European Space Agency's Beagle 2 lander once it touched down; however, attempts to locate the probe after it landed on Mars were fruitless.